Our governance

 The Supervisory Board supervises Oikocredit’s overall activities and the work of the Managing Board.
 With representation from various continents and areas of expertise, the board ensures balance and inclusivity in all decisions

-Oikocredit has a governance structure with a Managing Board consisting of statutory directors and an Executive Committee consisting of the Managing Board members and three non-statutory directors.
-Our Executive Committee is responsible for the daily management of Oikocredit and handles all key decision-making to drive our operations.
+Oikocredit has a governance structure with a Managing Board consisting of statutory directors who are responsible for the daily management of Oikocredit, including the execution of the strategy and handling all key decision-making to drive the operations of the cooperative.

 Member’s Council